smoqadam/PyFladesk/README.md

 ## Notice
-I'm new to python and I'm looking for new way to create desktop applications.
+I'm new to python and I'm going to improve my python knowledge.
+I was looking for new way to create desktop applications.
 Create this project for learning purpose.
 Maybe/surely my codes need to more improvements.
 ###### PLEASE TELL ME IF YOU SEE ANY MISTAKE OR NOTABLE THINGS BY OPENING A NEW ISSUE AND SENDING PULL REQUEST
 ## How to use